elemental-lf/docker-unoconv/README.md

 A pre-built Docker image is present on Docker Hub under https://hub.docker.com/r/elementalnet/unoconv.
 The current master branch is available under the tags `latest` and `master`.
 Releases are available with their respective version as the tag.
 All images are built automatically via Travis CI.

+## Known Issues

+* During testing I've seen some crashes of `unoconv` which seem to be related to memory corruption.
+These are not directly reproducible and seem to correlate with crashes of LibreOffice.
+Retrying the task might be a good idea.
+  As a second measure the listener could be disabled, so that each `unoconv` invocation gets a new LibreOffice instance.

+* Again during testing I've seen AMQP heartbeat failures when some tasks which take over over second to complete.
+  The workaround was to disable hearbeats with `broker_heartbeat = None`.
+I'm not sure if this is related to the test setup, the Celery configuration or a general problem.